chartjs/Chart.js/docs/10-Notes.md

 ---
 ### Previous versions

+Version 2 has a completely different API than earlier versions.

+Most earlier version options have current equivalents or are the same.

+Please use the documentation that is available on [chartjs.org](http://www.chartjs.org/docs/) for the current version of Chart.js.

 Please note - documentation for previous versions are available on the GitHub repo.
-Version 1.x may continue to receive updates for bug fixes or high priority items.

 - [1.x Documentation](https://github.com/chartjs/Chart.js/tree/v1.1.1/docs)